From A Wiki of Ice and Fire

 The wedding to Sansa goes forward, though Tyrion chooses to defy custom and does not consummate their marriage, saying he will not touch her unless and until she wants him to.
 His father pushes him to consummate the marriage with Sansa for the good of the house, but Tyrion never does - a decision that earns him scorn and jest in court.
 Tyrion’s marriage brings him no joy, as Sansa is repulsed by him and Shae remains indifferent.

 At King Joffrey’s wedding feast, Tyrion gets into an altercation with Joffrey, and soon afterwards the king is murdered, an act for which Tyrion is unjustly accused and arrested by command of Cersei.
 Tyrion again stands trial for a crime he did not commit.
 During the trial, Cersei brings Ser Osmund Kettleblack, who lies that Joffrey believed Tyrion meant to muder him; Grand Maester Pycelle claims that Tyrion stole poison from him and Shae is brought to humiliate him before the court.
 After the first day the situation seems hopeless, but Tyrion again seeks trial by combat after Prince Oberyn Martell visits his cell and offers to serve as his champion in the trial.
 In the trial, Prince Oberyn Martell stands against Gregor Clegane, but fails to win, although not without mortally wounding him first.

 Oberyn’s death condemns Tyrion, but the night before he is to be executed, he is freed from his prison cell by his brother Jaime and a reluctant Varys.
 During their escape, Jaime reveals that their father made him lie about Tysha being a prostitute, and that she was just a peasant girl who had genuinely loved Tyrion.

 Before leaving the Red Keep, Tyrion visits his father’s room and, finding Shae in his bed, strangles her.
 He then confronts his father, demanding he tell him what became of Tysha.
 Tywin tells Tyrion that she went “wherever whores go.”
-Tyrion then slays his father and escapes.
+Tyrion then slays his father in fury and escapes.
 He flees across the Narrow Sea to an unknown destination chosen by Varys.
 After his escape, Cersei offers a lordship for any that brings her Tyrion.

 A Feast for Crows